 # About Hexlet

-Hexlet - hands-on programming courses We help newbies become professional programmers, and help experienced developers gain new knowledge and grow professionally.
+Hexlet is a platform for hands-on programming courses.
+We help beginners to become professional programmers and experienced developers to gain new skills and grow professionally.

 ## Idea and motivation

-We believe that a real programmer must understand how a computer works and think like a computer.
-They should see a problem, not an assignment.
+We believe a real programmer should understand how a computer works and think like a computer.
+They should see a problem, not a task.
 They must be able to analyze and reason at the problem level and above, not just at the code level.

-With today's abundance of study materials, courses, and books, the main question a beginner faces now is not "where to study?" but "what should I study and in what order?"
+The main question for a beginner is not "where to study" but "what to study and in what order," given today's abundance of study materials, courses, and books.
 There are many opinions on this subject.
-Some advise starting with mathematics, while others advise specific languages and technologies.
+Some advise starting with mathematics, others with specific languages and technologies.

 Hexlet is a ready-made path from absolute beginner to your first job.
-Each lesson on Hexlet includes up to three steps:
+Each lesson on Hexlet contains up to three steps:

 1. **Theory**.
-A short lecture in the form of text or video.
-It's task-based, so unlike traditional academic theory, we focus on a specific problem that's already been solved by clever engineers and programmers, and then follow their steps to understand the solution.
+It is a short lecture in text or video form.
+It's task-based.
+Unlike traditional academic theory, we focus on a specific problem solved by engineers and programmers.
+Our students follow their steps to understand the solution.

 2. **Test**.
-A test of your understanding.
-We don't care about memorizing facts, so the test questions are aimed at understanding the concept, not exercising your memory.
+It is a test of your comprehension.
+We don't care about memorizing facts, so we design the questions to test your understanding of the concept, not your memory.

 3. **Practice**.
 Programming exercises in a real development environment, accessible through the browser.
 Not a simulation or a toy, but rather on a real machine with databases, frameworks, servers, and other tools.